Hypertension

 Semi-urgent (Category 2)

-* Refractory hypertension (over 140/90 but under 180/110) in patients with known ischaemic heart disease or cardiomyopathy and receiving 3 or more antihypertensive agents
+- Refractory hypertension (greater than 140/90mmHg but less than 180/110mmHg) in patients with known ischaemic heart disease or cardiomyopathy and receiving 3 or more antihypertensive agents

 Routine (Category 3)